NethServer/ns8-porthos/README.md

 nightly cluster update procedure wants to install managed updates automatically for both the base Rocky Linux OS and NS8 applications.

-Web clients can send an optional `X-Repo-View` header, with value `latest` or `managed`.
+Web clients can send an optional `view` querystring parameter, with value `latest` or `managed`.
 Any other value is considered like `latest`, but this behavior may change in the future.

 Header codes: